IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 }
 ```

-All we've done is add the Size and Version fields to the `Spec`.
-We've also added the spec and status fields to the `Janusgraph` struct.
+As shown above, we've added the `Size` and `Version` fields to the `Spec`.
+We've also added the `Spec` and `Status` fields to the `Janusgraph` struct.
 This
 should be familiar to you if you've completed the [Develop and Deploy a Memcached Operator on OpenShift Container Platform](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md) tutorial.
 If you have not, that tutorial will offer more details about using the Operator SDK.

-## Controller logic - creating a service
+### Controller logic - creating a service

 Now, let's take a look at the heart of the Level 1 operator - the controller code.
+The first thing we must do at
+a high-level to create an operator for JanusGraph, is to create a service.
+This

 The first thing we will do
 in the controller code is to fetch the `Janusgraph` instance from our cluster.

 ```go